Robert A. Alberty: Research

 and of thermodynamic aspects of biochemical reactions came to be his primary interest, and in his later years he had numerous publications on this topic, such as a compilation of the properties of ATP and related compounds.
 He worked with IUPAC on recommendations for presenting data for biochemical thermodynamics.

-Although he was primarily concerned with single enzyme-catalysed reactions, he also did some work with systems of more than one enzyme, such as the urea cycle.
+Although he was primarily concerned with single enzyme-catalysed reactions, Alberty also did some work with systems of more than one enzyme, such as the urea cycle.